sophianachiba/instagramwithbaas/README.md

 5- Create an account with OneSignal.
 6- Update OneSignal.initWithLaunchOptions in the AppDelegate file.

-This is obviously not a production app but I hope this helps you understand how BaaS work as well as some foundamental of app developement.
+This is obviously not a production app but I hope this helps you understand how BaaS work as well as some foundamental of app developement in swift.